ClarissePierre/Mechanobiology-Group9/README.md

 # Bacterial Mechanotaxis: Tracking Group Behaviors (ME-480 Group 9 Project 1)

+Present our code as notebooks as well as links to our segmentation data, our segmentations images/masks, our tracking movies and our velocities/orientations csv as detailed in the report.

 ## Internal Link

 | Functionality | Link to file |